Shlok-Jain/todo.github.io/README.md

-This is a notes taking site created by Shlok Nilesh Jain Copyright © Shlok Jain
+This is a notes taking site created by Shlok Nilesh Jain.
+Copyright © Shlok Jain